microsoft/vscode-mock-debug/readme.md

 ## Build and Run
 * Clone the project https://github.com/Microsoft/vscode-mock-debug.git
 * Open the project folder in VS Code.
-* Press F5 to build and launch Mock Debug in another VS Code window.
+* Press `F5` to build and launch Mock Debug in another VS Code window.
+In that window:
-* In that window create a new 'program' file `readme.md` and enter several lines of arbitrary text.
+	* Create a new 'program' file `readme.md` and enter several lines of arbitrary text.
 	* Switch to the debug viewlet and press the gear dropdown.
 	* Select the debug environment "Mock Debug".
-* Press the green 'play' button to start debugging.
+	* Press `F5` to start debugging.